ChristmasEasterHalloweenHogmanaySt Andrew’s DaySt David’s DaySt Patrick’s DayValentines

 Published by Amy

-Hi, hello!
-And welcome to my first ever Income Report for my food blog.
-I have considered doing Income Report for Baking with Granny for a long time now but haven’t really been sure where to start.
-So, why not start at the beginning?
+Welcome to my second Income Report for my food blog.
+As I explained in my Income Report for 2018, I have wanted to share these for a long time but wasn’t really sure where to start.

 1. Sharing Knowledge.
 I’ve been in the blogging game for a long time and have some good knowledge of what does and doesn’t work.
 I want to offer an insight to those who are starting out, or even just thinking about whether this food blogging gig is something they’d like to dive into.
 I know from my own experience, seeing other bloggers Income Reports can be very insightful, either giving you something to strive for, or as a way to steal some tips to try & implement on your own blog.
 Information is power and all that jazz!